Friday, June 26, 2020

 Bought yet never played. . .

-I imagine it was going cheap on eBay but I've loved anything by Melbourne House, since my Speccy days so it was bound to happen!!
-Hang on, did you think that I was going to say "Tolkien" instead back there??
-Anyhow, this 30-year-old treasure is in nice condition, even though the paper (for the map and manual) smells a little musty.
+I imagine it was going cheap on eBay?
+Well, I have loved anything by Melbourne House since my Speccy days - so it was bound to happen!!
+Hang on, did you think that I was going to say "Tolkien"??
+Anyhow, this 30-year-old treasure is in nice condition, even though the paper (for the map & manual) smells a little musty.

 Three Rings for the Elven-kings under the sky,